LOAD METER BILL {{ stageWattsLabel }} {{ stageHoursLabel }} {{ stageRateLabel }}

 Standby hours Calendar hours per day with idle draw present.
 0 to 24 hours per day.

-Annual-kWh mode divides the entered yearly energy by 12 for the monthly active estimate.
-Standby uses an average calendar month of about 30.44 days and a year of 365.25 days, so standby calculations stay consistent between monthly and annual views.
+Annual-kWh mode divides the entered yearly value by 12 for monthly active kWh and by 365.25 for daily active kWh per appliance.
+Standby uses the same 365.25-day year and an average month of about 30.44 days, so monthly and annual views stay consistent.

 Accuracy and Privacy Notes:

-The estimate is based on the numbers entered on the page.
-It does not connect to a utility account, read a live meter, or know the appliance's actual cycle pattern unless those values are supplied.
-Treat the result as a planning estimate, then compare it with a bill, smart-meter interval data, or a plug-in monitor for major loads.
+The estimate is based only on the values entered on the page.
+It does not connect to a utility account, read a live meter, or know the appliance's actual cycle pattern unless those measurements are supplied.

-• Nameplate watts may describe a maximum draw rather than a typical average.
+• Nameplate watts can describe maximum draw rather than typical operating draw.

 • Short monitor readings can miss startup surges, compressor cycles, defrost cycles, or seasonal weather effects.

-• EnergyGuide labels help compare similar models, but their operating cost assumptions may not match local rates or household use.
+• EnergyGuide labels support comparison, but their annual cost assumptions may not match local rates or household use.

-• Time-of-use scenarios change the cost only.
-Energy use changes only if the appliance schedule, runtime, or duty cycle changes.
+• Time-of-use scenarios change the dollar result only.
+Energy use changes only when the schedule, runtime, duty cycle, quantity, or appliance changes.

-• The dollar and pounds-CO2 labels are display conventions.
-Use a rate and emissions factor that match the region you want to model.
+• The dollar and CO2 outputs are planning estimates.
+Use a local rate and emissions factor when the comparison needs regional accuracy.

 Worked Examples:

-A television and media setup using 120 W for 5 hours per day over 30 use days consumes 18 kWh of active energy per month.
-Adding 4 W of standby draw for 19 hours per day adds about 2.3 kWh per month.
-At $0.168/kWh, the combined monthly cost is about $3.41, and standby is a noticeable but not dominant share.
+A television setup using 120 W for 5 hours per day over 30 use days consumes 18 kWh of active energy per month.
+Adding 4 W of Standby draw for 19 hours per day adds about 2.3 kWh per month.
+At $0.168/kWh, the combined monthly cost is about $3.41, and standby is visible but not dominant.

 An appliance listed as 10 A on a 120 V supply has 1,200 volt-amps before power factor.
-With a 0.95 power factor, the estimated real power is 1,140 W before duty cycle and quantity.
-That distinction matters most for motors, compressors, and electronic power supplies.
+With Power factor set to 0.95, the estimated real power is 1,140 W. That distinction matters for motors, compressors, and electronic power supplies more than for simple resistive heat.

 FAQ: